reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 export default getEmployees;
 ```

-While defining the data model we had a field named `managedBy` which relates the Employee with its manager in the same table.
+While defining the data model we had a field named `managedBy` which relates the Employee to their manager in the same table.
 When loading the data from the table, we have to choose between eager loading and lazy loading.

 Lazy loading refers to the technique of fetching the related data only when we truly want it.
 Eager loading, on the other hand, refers to the approach of requesting everything at once, starting from the beginning, with a bigger query.
 It is a process of simultaneously requesting data from one primary model and one or more associated models.
 This is a query involving one or more joins at the SQL level.
 For our use case, we need to opt for the eager-loading concept to map the same model to retrieve child values.

-In Sequelize, eager loading is mainly done by using the `include` option on a model finder query (such as `findOne`, `findAll`, etc).
-Thus, we have defined the following option for our `include` in the same `employee.controller.js`:
+In Sequelize, eager loading is mainly done by using the `include` option on a model finder query (such as `findOne()`, `findAll()`, etc).
+Thus, we have defined the following option for our `include`:

 ```javascript
 include: [{